microsoft/FluidFramework/docs/examples/sudoku-example.md

 The *config* folder contains the WebPart configuration files.
 The *src* folder contains the source files for the Sudoku Fluid component, which we'll cover in more depth later.

-# Run the sample locally

-In order to run the example, run `npm start` from the project root.
-Then visit <http://localhost:8080/> in a browser.
-Two instances of the Sudoku component will be loaded side-by-side.
-Try entering numbers in the cells in either component instance.
-Changes will be synchronized to the other instance.

-Try changing the theme in one of the Sudoku components.
-Notice that these changes are not synchronized between the two instances.

 # Deep dive

 ## Data model